Libertinism — What’s Wrong with It and How to Walk FREE

 I’ve come across confessing Christians who say things like, “I’m totally free” or “I’m a freethinker” when what they really mean is, “I’m totally free and can indulge my sinful nature all I want.”
 This is libertinism.
 It’s a perversion of the doctrine of eternal security* and twists God’s grace into an excuse to sin.

 * The doctrine of eternal security refers to the fact that believers are eternally secure in Christ as they continue in faith (John 10:27-30).
 This isn’t to suggest, however, that a believer is saved if they no longer have faith.
 After all, if it takes faith to be saved, how can an individual be saved if he or she no longer has faith?
 The very word “believer” means that the individual believes.
-See the teaching Once Saved Always Saved?
+See the article Once Saved Always Saved?

 Notice what Jude said about people who adopt this mentality: